1khtiyar/Tinyne/README.md

 ## Setup

 You can **[download](https://github.com/1khtiyar/Tinyne/releases/tag/v1.0.0)** the latest installable version of Tinyne for Windows only.
-Is the installer harmfull?
-Don't worry, the reason for this notification is that there is no signed certificate that I am currently working on.
+If the installer was listed as malware, don't worry, the reason for this notification is that there is no signed certificate that I am currently working on.